satyavivek-code/fake-News-predictive-system/README.md

 This repository hosts a machine learning project aimed at detecting fake news.
 The project uses a dataset of labeled news articles to train a model that can distinguish between real and fake news based on the content, title, and author of the articles.

 # Data Source
-The dataset used in this project is obtained from Kaggle.
+The dataset used in this project is obtained from Kaggle[ **https://www.kaggle.com/competitions/fake-news/data?select=train.csv** ].
 It includes news articles with various features, labeled as real or fake.
 The dataset is split into training and testing sets.

 **train.csv:** Contains features such as article ID, title, author, text, and a label (real or fake).
 **test.csv:** Similar to the training set but without labels, used for testing the model's performance.